Results and Next Steps

 If you’re younger than 50 or over 74:

-If you have questions about the FIT result letter or don’t want your result mailed to you, contact Alberta Health Services Screening Programs at 1-866-727-3926.
+If you have questions about the FIT results or don’t want your result mailed to you, contact Primary Care Alberta’s Screening Programs at 1-866-727-3926.

 FIT normal results

-A normal FIT result means no blood was found in your stool.
+A normal FIT result means no blood was found in your stool (poop).

 When should I do my next FIT?

-If your FIT result is normal, you should continue to be screened with FIT every year.
+If your FIT result is normal, continue to get screened with FIT every year.
 Make an appointment with your healthcare provider sooner if you have any symptoms or concerns.

 Changes in your family history

 It’s important to let your healthcare provider know if there are any changes in your family history such as polyps or colorectal cancer.
-These kinds of health changes in a first-degree relative (parent, sibling or child) may change when you should have your next screening test and which test may be right for you.
+These kinds of health changes in a first-degree relative (parent, sibling or child) may change when you should get screened again and which test may be right for you.

 FIT abnormal results

-An abnormal result means blood was found in your stool sample.
-While most people with an abnormal result do not have cancer, more testing is needed to determine the cause of the bleeding.
+An abnormal FIT result means blood was found in your stool (poop).
+While most people with an abnormal result do not have cancer, more testing is needed to find the cause of the bleeding.
 Most often the recommended follow-up test is a colonoscopy¹.

 What should I do next?

-It’s important that you make an appointment with your family doctor or regular healthcare provider as soon as possible to discuss your abnormal FIT result.
+It’s important that you make an appointment with your healthcare provider as soon as possible to discuss your abnormal FIT result.
 Talk with your healthcare provider about whether a colonoscopy is the right test for you.

-What if I don’t have a family doctor?
+What if I don’t have a healthcare provider (for example, a family doctor)?

-If you have questions or need further assistance, please call the Alberta Colorectal Cancer Screening Program toll-free at 1-866-727-3926.
+- If you have questions or need further assistance, call the Alberta Colorectal Cancer Screening Program toll-free at 1-866-727-3926.

 What causes an abnormal FIT result?

 A FIT can only detect blood in the stool (poop).
 It can’t identify the reason why there was blood in your stool.
-Blood in the stool can be there for many reasons and does not always mean you have cancer or pre-cancerous polyps.
-It can also be there because of hemorrhoids or other conditions.
-When blood is found in your stool, it’s important to find out what may have caused it.
-In most cases, a colonoscopy test is recommended.
-You will need to get a referral from your family doctor for a colonoscopy test.
+Blood can be in the stool for many reasons and does not always mean you have cancer or pre-cancerous polyps.
+For example, blood can be in the stool because of hemorrhoids or other conditions.
+When blood is found in your stool, it’s important to find the cause.
+In most cases, a colonoscopy is recommended.
+You will need to get a referral from your healthcare provider for a colonoscopy.

 What is a colonoscopy?